-This option allows the number of excitation levels used in modelling the species to be altered from the default value, within the bounds of the transition rate data available to CLOUDY, e.g.
+This option allows the number of levels used in modelling the species to be altered from the default value, within the bounds of the transition rate data available to CLOUDY.
+The command runs a model with 10 levels for the O+ ion, rather than the default value.